Gabriel-Sagan/RTMP/README.md

-RTMP or Real Time Midi Program is designed to accompany free form musical performance outputting MIDI based on user input (as of 0.4).
+RTMP or Real Time Midi Program is designed to accompany free form musical performance outputting MIDI based on user input.

 ## Installation and Setup: